zackarychapple/bolt-mcmaster/README.md

 70. Removed the code for chrome extension since we don't actually need it to test Zephyr
 71. Adding federation to host config
 72. Making mfConfig of host match package.json name
+73. Updating package.json for new vite canary for zephyr plugin